Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/white_blood_cells/home.md

 {% include video id="pP0xERLUhyc#t=1m24s" provider="youtube" %}

-**STOP:** Why might the size of the blood sample influence the estimate of blood cell count?
+**STOP:** How could the volume of a blood sample influence the estimate of blood cell count?
 {: .notice--primary}

 You would not be wrong to think that the hemocytometer seems old-fashioned, as it was invented by Louis-Charles Malassez 150 years ago.
 To reduce the human error inherent in using this device, what if we train a computer to count blood cells for us?